 - 1.1 We anticipate that the majority of enquiries and concerns can be dealt with satisfactorily by the class teacher or other members of staff without the need to resort to the formal procedure.
-We value informal meetings and discussions and encourage parents to approach staff with any concerns they may have, and aim to resolve all issues with open dialogue and mutual understanding. - 1.2 It is always helpful if you can fully explain the nature of the concern, how you think it can be resolved and the outcome you are looking for.
+We value informal meetings and discussions and encourage parents to approach staff with any concerns they may have and aim to resolve all issues with open dialogue and mutual understanding. - 1.2 It is always helpful if you can fully explain the nature of the concern and how you think it can be resolved.
 You may be invited to an informal meeting with the member of staff most appropriate for dealing with that concern.
 The member of staff dealing with the concern will make sure that you are clear on what action (if any) has been agreed.
 This may be put in writing if appropriate. - 1.3 If the matter is brought to the attention of the Headteacher s/he may decide to deal with your concerns directly at this stage or refer you to the most appropriate member of staff.
 If the concerns are about the Headteacher these should be referred directly to the Chair of Governors via the school office.

-1.4 There is no suggested timescale for resolution at this stage given the importance of dialogue through informal discussion, although it would be expected that most issues will be resolved within 15 school days.
+Parents should not approach governors about concerns as this may interfere with the complaints process. - 1.4 There is no suggested timescale for resolution at this stage given the importance of dialogue through informal discussion, although it would be expected that most issues will be resolved within 15 school days.
 Where no satisfactory solution has been found, you will be advised that if you wish your concerns to be considered further you should write to the Headteacher under Stage 2 within 15 school days.